Advantages and disadvantages of using polygraphs in criminal investigations

 1. It is not 100% accurate: Although a useful tool, the polygraph is not infallible.
 There can be false positives or false negatives, meaning that it can indicate that someone is lying when they are actually telling the truth, or vice versa.
 This can lead to flawed investigations or the wrongful accusation of innocent people.

-In summary, the polygraph can be a useful tool in criminal investigations, as it can detect signs of stress and deception, provide new lines of investigation and be used as an interrogation technique.
+The polygraph can be a useful tool in criminal investigations, as it can detect signs of stress and deception, provide new lines of investigation and be used as an interrogation technique.
 However, it also has disadvantages, such as its lack of absolute accuracy, the influence of external factors and its lack of legal acceptance in some countries.
 It is important to consider all these advantages and disadvantages when using the polygraph in the field of justice.

 Read more about frequently asked questions related to polygraphs